Watchmaker Glossary

 Carousel

-Rotating device analogous to the tourbillon, but more robust.
+Rotating device similar to the tourbillon, but more robust.

 Time center

-High-precision installation (most often today an electronic quartz clock or an atomic clock), which delivers pulses to a series of secondary clocks and sometimes controls a system itself distribution audience of the hour.
+High-precision installation (most often today it is an electronic quartz clock or an atomic clock), which delivers pulses to a series of secondary clocks and which sometimes itself controls a system public time distribution.

 Chablon